 What Causes RV Black Streaks?

-Water from rain and air conditioning units tends to run down the sides of the RV.
-Once the water dries, what’s left behind are the dirt and various minerals and pollutants that were in the water (especially what it picked up as it ran across the roof of your RV).
+RV black streaks have a few different causes, but they’re generally caused by water, (especially hard water).
+Runoff from rain and air conditioning units tends to drip down the sides of the RV.
+Once the water dries, what’s left behind are the dirt and various minerals & pollutants that were in the water (especially what it picked up as it ran across the roof of your RV).
 That dirt and debris are the basis of those black streaks that stain the sides of your rig.

 How Can I Prevent RV Black Streaks?

+Generally, RV black streaks build up and cause staining if your RV isn’t washed frequently, and/or if it sits outside without protection for lengthy periods of time.
 We’ve read that RV black streaks are inevitable on older RVs, but we couldn’t disagree more.
-Our motorhome is 17 years old and there’s not a streak to be found on our rig.
-We’re full-timers, so our RV has only rarely been in storage in our 17 years of ownership.
-This means that it spends 24/7/365 (or thereabouts) outside in the elements.
+When we sold it, our motorhome was more than 18 years old, and there wasn’t a streak to be found on our rig.
+We were full-timers, so our RV had only rarely been in storage in our 18+ years of ownership.
+But, that also means that it spent 24/7/365 (or thereabouts) outside in the elements.

 Wash and Wax Your RV Regularly